stephencamilo/bricksSDR/README.md

 # brickcms
- "Simplicity is tha art of hiding complexity"
+ "Simplicity is the art of hiding complexity"